 For more on: Finding Creative Inspiration.

 The second is SPIRITUALITY.
 A close cousin to inspiration, spirituality is yet another part of what makes a performance whole.
-Really what Stanislavski was getting at with spirituality was his own way of saying what most practitioners have said and continue to say, and that is that you must be alive, right here and right now, to bring a life onto stage.
+Spirituality was Stanislavski’s own way of saying what most practitioners have said and continue to say: you must be alive, right here and right now, to bring a life onto stage.
 And how can you explore the soul of a character if you haven’t explored your own?
-I think the man himself puts it quite well here:

 The Stanislavski Rehearsal Process